theory/justatheory/content/post/past/culture/good-at-doing-things.md

 ### Brain Development

 -   Brain that is [myelinated] is functional
--   Injured brains don’t develop well
+-   Injured brains don't develop well
 -   Rats with non-stimulating environment have smaller brains with fewer connections and lower IQ.
 -   Rats raised in stimulating environment are heavier and more complex
 -   Emotional support, stimulation good for brain development

-“Experimental interactions with the environment.”
+"Experimental interactions with the environment."
 Provided in unparalleled way by Montessori education.

 ### What should school be for?

-In, US, it’s about preparing students for multiple choice tests.
+In, US, it's about preparing students for multiple choice tests.

 If ask students, they want: